grange85/ahfow-www/collections/_posts/2004/2004-05-19-galaxie-500-2xdvd-region-free.markdown

 - galaxie 500
 tags: []
 ---

-<p>"Don't Let Our Youth Go to Waste" the Galaxie 500 double DVD, being released next month by Plexidisc, will be region free which means it should play on your DVD player no matter where you are in the world.Remember that if you pre-order through Plexifilm's website you will recieve a limited edition 7" single. [http://www.plexifilm.com](https://web.archive.org/web/20040519+/http://www.plexifilm.com)</p>
+"Don't Let Our Youth Go to Waste" the Galaxie 500 double DVD, being released next month by Plexidisc, will be region free which means it should play on your DVD player no matter where you are in the world.Remember that if you pre-order through Plexifilm's website you will recieve a limited edition 7" single. [http://www.plexifilm.com](https://web.archive.org/web/20040519+/http://www.plexifilm.com)